VictorGrycuk/StreamDeck-KeePass/README.md

 - **KeePass db path.** The absolute path to the KeePass file.
 - **KeePass db password.** The main password of the KeePass file.
-- **Entry Name.** The name of the entry that has the desired information.
+- **Entry Name or UUID.** The name or UUID of the entry that has the desired information.
 - **Field to retrieve.** The field whose content will be copied to the clipboard
   - Password
   - Username
   - Notes
   - URL
+- **Clear Time**.
+The time in seconds to keep the value in the clipboard.
+Use `0` to leave it indefinitely (default).